 Here is my stab at it: If I tell you that it will take you ten minutes to drive to my house, and it took you twelve minutes, have I committed an “error?”
 It all depends on the degree of precision you are expecting and the context in which you are expecting it.
 If you were coming over for a casual visit, “ten minutes” would be close enough for me and probably for you.
 But if I were making a 911 call, I would expect a greater degree of precision in my conversation with the 911 operator, when every second counts.

-To complicate matters, would we also need to consider the possibility that our watch could be off.
+To complicate matters, we would also need to consider the possibility that our watch could be off.
 In the days before smartphones, I had a wrist watch that would constantly fall behind several minutes, requiring me to recalibrate it every now and then to get it back on the proper time.
 Measuring error can be tricky business when our measurement tool requires recalibration.

 How do we know if our “truth meter” is properly calibrated when it comes to understanding the Bible?
 Too often, the debates over inerrancy get all out of proportion because we have not properly calibrated our understanding of “truth” and “error” with respect to the statements made in the Bible.
 To correctly calibrate with respect to the Word of God , we must respect the literary genre of the text we are reading, understanding it within the original author’s context.
 As C.S.
 Lewis so aptly put it, “The first qualification for judging any piece of workmanship from a corkscrew to a cathedral is to know what it is — what it was intended to do and how it is meant to be used” (Preface to Paradise Lost, p.
 1).